darkhz/invidtui/README.md

 - Ability to open, view, edit and save m3u8 playlists
 - Automatically queries the invidious API and selects the best instance
 - Search for and browse videos, playlists and channels, with history support
+- Authentication with invidious and management of user feed, playlists and subscriptions

 ## Requirements
 - MPV